COMP2150-24s1/level-design-assessment-Rod1on777/README.md

 ![pic21](DocImages/pic21.png)

 Health pickups:
-Usually placed in zones with ‘moments of relief’ and safe areas to show their role in replenishing health lost to hazards or enemies.
+Usually placed in zones with ‘moments of relief’ and safe areas to show their role in replenishing health lost due to hazards or enemies.
 Also used as a reward for exploring the level.

 ![pic22](DocImages/pic22.png)

 Pass-through platforms:
 Introduce the concept of hidden paths and encourage exploration.
 First encountered early in the game, but the player likely won't notice it since it's there for convenience.
-Fully utilized after the health pickup is introduced.
+Pass-through platforms are fully utilized after the health pickup is introduced.
 Player can go through it for a faster path or go down an alternate path for a reward.

 ![pic23](DocImages/pic23.png)